ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt1.md

 > A week ago (on May 5.
 2021), Stack Exchange
 > [announced](https://meta.stackexchange.com/questions/364048/we-are-switching-to-system-fonts-on-may-10-2021)
-> that they are switching to system fonts as the their default font
+> that they are switching to system fonts as their default font
 > stack.
 This change impacts the way body texts look, as well as the
 > font family used in code blocks.
 In the following blog post I'll
 > discuss system default monospace fonts, leaving system sans-serif